Computer Gaming World: History

 On August 2, 2006, Ziff Davis and Microsoft jointly announced that CGW would be replaced with Games for Windows: The Official Magazine.
 The new magazine replaced CGW as part of Microsoft's Games for Windows initiative.
 In their press release, Ziff Davis indicated that much of CGW's core content and the entire staff will be transferred to the new magazine.
 Because of these announcements, Ziff Davis' actions appeared more on the order of a rebranding of CGW, rather than an actual cancellation.
 The final CGW-labeled issue was November 2006, for a total of 268 published editions.

 On April 8, 2008, 1UP Network announced the print edition of Games for Windows: The Official Magazine had ceased, and that all content would be moved online.
-At the GFW Radio Penny Arcade Expo reunion, Jeff Green claimed that the deal with Microsoft allowed CGW/GFW to continue operating, and that if it had not occurred, Ziff Davis would have shut down CGW.

 Simultaneously with the release of the final CGW issue, Ziff Davis announced the availability of the CGW Archive, which features complete copies of the first 100 issues of CGW, as well as the two CGF issues, for a total of 7438 pages covering 11 years of gaming.
 The archive was created by Stephane Racle, of the Computer Gaming World Museum, and is available in PDF format.
 Every issue was processed through optical character recognition, which enabled the creation of a 3+ million word master index.
 Although Ziff Davis has taken its CGW Archive site offline, the magazines can be downloaded from the Computer Gaming World Museum.